5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Dropping_Tables/README.md

 ### Note: Dropping "internal" tables that load other tables
 Some SSDTs are "internal" tables that will only provide data to the primary or parent table that references them.
 If you drop the primary table, then the referenced secondary table(s) will not be loaded.

 :bulb: Therefore, you don't need to create additional drop rules to drop these tables.
-If you still try to drop these "internal" tables which are not visible to the system – since they are not referenced in eiter the Root (`RSTD`) or Extended System Description Table (`XSTD`) – you will receive an error message from OpenCore:
+If you still try to drop these "internal" tables which are not visible to the system – since they are not referenced in either the Root (`RSTD`) or Extended System Description Table (`XSTD`) – you will receive an error message from OpenCore:

 ```text
 OC: Failed to drop ACPI … – Not Found